exaV/screeps-kotlin-starter/README.md

 #### Gradle says it deployed correctly, but my code doesnt show up.
   Make sure you deployed to a branch which exists on the Server, if not it will fail silently.

+#### Imports
+Make sure to `import screeps.api.*` as it includes many useful extension functions which are otherwise hard to find